okfn/opendatahandbook-old/source/how-to-open-up-data/make-data-available.rst

 because of its association with copyright infringement.
 BitTorrent uses files called torrents, which work by splitting the cost of distributing files between all of the people accessing those files.
-Instead of servers becoming overloaded, as the demand increases, so does the supply.
+Instead of servers becoming overloaded, the supply increases with the demand increases.
 This is the reason that this system is so successful for sharing movies.
 It is a wonderfully efficient way to distribute very large volumes of data.

 as an API